comegrant/dbt_docs_test/projects/data-model/transform/models/silver/operations/_operations__docs.md

 {% enddocs %}

-{% docs column__redelivery_id %}
+{% docs column__redelivery_status_id %}

 The status of the redelivery.
-Foreign key to the case status table.
 Can have status id 0-4.
+There is currently no related table with the name or descriprtion of each status.
+Status = 2 means accepted and is currently the only status that is relevant for reporting.

 {% enddocs %}